 Believe it or not we craft in this house all day and erryday!
 This week we worked on one of my most favorite crafts ever!
 Paper Snowflake garlands.
 This is the best little winter snow day crafting activity and honestly. you don’t even have to do it with kids!!!
 I did some of this last night while watching “The Crown” on Netflix.

-( The Crown) which BTW i highly recommend. yes its a bit slow… for our fast food media brains.
+( The Crown) which BTW I highly recommend. yes, it’s a bit slow… for our fast food media brains.
 But it’s really great acting and script and all those people are still alive!

-Anyway… i digress. back to my Upcycled Snowflake Craft.
+Anyway… I digress. back to my Upcycled Snowflake Craft.

 OK So first … do you get TONS of junk mail in your real life street address mailbox? yes, you do.
 Look at those envelopes… on the inside of those envelopes live gorgeous patterns to hide your secret info.
-Don’t throw those away because those gorgeous prints make for the perfect craft!!!
+Don’t throw those away because those gorgeous prints make the perfect craft!!!